CodeNaIa/gpt-chatbot-python/README.md

 # GPT Chatbot in Python 🤖

 A simple chatbot built with **Python** and **Flask**, using the **OpenAI GPT-3.5 API** to generate smart responses.
-This project is a base for learning, building personal assistants, or integrating AI into web services.
+The system is scalable, customizable by context (company, product, audience) and allows contextual and natural responses via AI.
+Fully integrated via REST API, with the possibility of training with company documents or FAQs.

 ![Chatbot Demo](./assets/demo.png)